Estate Planning & Inheritance Tax Resources

 Payment of Inheritance Tax

 Inheritance Tax is due six months after the end of the month in which the deceased died.
-In certain cases, it is possible to pay by annual instalments or to make payments later with the addition of interest.
+In certain cases, it is possible to pay in annual installments or make payments later with the addition of interest.

 Transferable nil rate band

-A surviving spouse or civil partner is able to receive the benefit of the nil-rate band unused on the death of their partner.
-When the second person dies, their estate is allowed to utilise their own nil rate band plus the remaining proportion of the unused nil-rate band from the death of the first partner.
+A surviving spouse or civil partner can receive the benefit of the nil rate band unused on the death of their partner.
+When the second person dies, their estate is allowed to utilise their own nil rate band plus the remaining proportion of the unused nil rate band from the first partner's death.

 This in effect allows for the doubling of the nil rate band for married couples and civil partners.